Anger as Turkey marks anniversary of devastating earthquake

 The government has organised a series of events across the country to commemorate the anniversary.

-President Tayyip Erdogan said in a post on X that the pain is still fresh.
+President Recep Tayyip Erdogan said in a post on X that the pain is still fresh.

 “The unity of the century was displayed in the face of the disaster of the century,” he said.